t94j0/satellite/examples/options/README.md

 The options example shows the basics of how to dynamically serve payloads based on an HTTP request.

-In satellite, payloads with <name> will only be served when <name>.info is created.
+In satellite, payloads with <name> will only be served when a <name>.info file is created.
 The file can be blank, but will eventually be populated with information about the endpoint.

 ## Setup